-After successful completion of this course, students will be able to: \Box Understand the issues related to taxation for corporate entities in constructive planning and managements of tax liability. \square Understand the provisions in taxation laws and regulations on taxation of non-resident individuals, firms, trusts, funds and companies. \Box Understand the provisions in taxation laws and regulations on taxation and the scope of tax planning within the limitations provided. □ Understand the provisions in double taxation avoidance agreements by the national government with governments of other countries and the scope of tax planning and using it for the purpose of minimising the tax liability.
+After successful completion of this course, students will be able to:

+\Box Understand the issues related to taxation for corporate entities in constructive planning and managements of international tax liability.

+□ Understand the provisions in taxation laws and regulations on taxation of non-resident individuals, firms, trusts, funds and companies.

+\Box Understand the provisions in taxation laws and regulations on taxation and the scope of tax planning within the limitations provided for multinational transactions and multinational entities.

+□ Understand the provisions in double taxation avoidance agreements by the national government with governments of other countries, advance pricing agreements, transfer pricing, etc., and the scope of tax planning and using it for the purpose of minimising the tax liability.

-- 1. Mittal, D. P. Law of Transfer Pricing.
+1. Mittal, D. P. Law of Transfer Pricing.
 Taxman Publications Pvt Ltd. New Delhi

 - 2. Model Tax Conventions of the UN, the USA and the OECD.

 - 3. The Equalisation Levy Rules, 2016

-- 4. The Income Tax Act.
-1961
+- 4. The Income Tax Act, 1961

 - 5. The Income Tax Rules, 1962

-PAPER MAcctg23.06T.
+PAPER MAcctg11.06T.
 ADVANCED TAX PLANNING AND TAX MANAGEMENT